ethereum/devp2p/caps/eth.md

 This section describes additional constraints and node behaviours that apply only to blob transactions, in addition to the ordinary transaction exchange.

-Blob transactions contain one or more 128 KiB fixed-size objects called blobs.
+A blob transaction contains one or more 128 KiB fixed-size objects called blob.
 Blobs can be  split into cells using the erasure code defined in [EIP-7594].
 The size of a cell is currently defined as 2 KiB and each blob consists of 128 cells encoded with a 1/2 code rate.
 A cell is identified within the erasure-coded blob by its index.
+Protocol messages index cells at the transaction level.
+Such an index refers to the corresponding cell of each blob in the given transaction.
+This is similar to (but not to be confused with) the notion of column in [EIP-7594].

 Blob transactions also include metadata such as proofs and commitments required to verify whether a cell belongs to the blob data.